[Analysis] Why does Putin want a Ukraine crisis?

 "The Russians would like answers to these questions," he said.

-And even if he wanted to, Putin might find it hard to carve up Ukraine by force, Shea noted.
+Even if he wanted to, Putin might find it hard to carve up Ukraine by force, Shea noted.

 "Resistance will be stronger, and the longer-term costs for Russia will be even higher.
 The Ukrainian army is much improved and has been battle-hardened," by seven years of low-intensity fighting in eastern Ukraine, Shea said.